RalucaNicola/JSAPI_demos/cities-globe/README.md

 # World's biggest cities - how to build this app in 5 steps

 The app in this folder shows the most populated cities in the world.
-This is a step by step tutorial on how to build this app.
+This is a step by step tutorial on how to build this app (mostly made for cartographers eager to get started with the web).

 ![img/screenshot.png](img/screenshot.png)